 What happens now?

 If your energy supplier has ceased trading, you do not need to worry.
 Your energy supply is protected by Ofgem and you will not be cut off.
-Your credit balance will be protected and Ofgem will appoint a new supply to take over your account.
+Your credit balance will be protected and Ofgem will appoint a new supplier to take over your account.
 This process is known as ‘Supplier of last resort’ or SOLR.

 The new supplier will be in touch with details of your new account and tariff, they will require a meter reading from the date they took over the account so it’s a good idea to take one as soon as possible.
 You should contact them if you’ve not heard from them within a couple of weeks.